arepo90/rescue_relay/wiki.md

   3. Pause/Resume PortAudio stream (according to the flag received).

 > [!NOTE]
-> While a deactivated `is_active` flag should skip the execution and prevent audio recording when not needed, PortAudio holds an internal buffer and works in magical and mysterious ways, so manually calling `Pa_StopStream(stream)` to pause and `Pa_StartStream(stream)` to resume is also needed.
+> While a deactivated `is_active` flag **should** skip the function execution and prevent audio recording when not needed, PortAudio continues to work in magical and mysterious ways (i.e. no idea how or why its internal buffer keeps getting updated), so manually calling `Pa_StopStream(stream)` to pause and `Pa_StartStream(stream)` to resume is also needed.

 ### Video channels